PochkaChaiki/tt-devops-sber/README.md

 kubectl exec -n jenkins -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/additional/chart-admin-password && echo
 ```

-Run this to port forward to enter jenkins admin ui
+Run this to forward a port to enter jenkins admin ui
 ```
 kubectl --namespace jenkins port-forward svc/jenkins 8080:8080
 ```

 6. Set kubernetes service account credentials
 To run pipeline that deploys nginx in same cluster you should provide jenkins with your Kubernetes Service Account credentials.
 Go to "Manage Jenkins" -> "Credentials" -> Click on "(global)" domain -> Click "Add credentials" in top right corner